nodejs/node/README.md

 ### To build:

-Unix/Macintosh (requires python 2.6 or 2.7):
+Unix/Macintosh.
+Requires python 2.6 or 2.7 and GNU make 3.81 or newer:

     ./configure
     make